-The Topic Expert Group on Nutrition works on standards relating to the special feeding requirements of preterm and ill born babies during their stay in the hospital and after discharge.
+Access the standards here The Topic Expert Group on Nutrition works on standards relating to the special feeding requirements of preterm and ill born babies during their stay in the hospital and after discharge.

+Members of the TEG

-Prof Magnus Domellöf, Sweden Prof Nicholas Embleton, UK Prof Hans van Goudoever, The Netherlands Dr Darius Gruszfeld, Poland Dr Susanne Jonat, Germany Prof Alexandre Lapillonne, France Alison McNulty, UK Dr Peter Szitanyi, Czech Republic "Nutrition has a tremendous impact on the longterm outcomes of preterm infants, especially on those born with a very low birth weight.
+Prof Magnus Domellöf, Sweden Prof Nicholas Embleton, UK Prof Hans van Goudoever, The Netherlands Dr Darius Gruszfeld, Poland PD Dr Susanne Jonat, Germany Prof Alexandre Lapillonne, France Alison McNulty, UK Dr Peter Szitanyi, Czech Republic "Nutrition has a tremendous impact on the longterm outcomes of preterm infants, especially on those born with a very low birth weight.
 It affects their growth and their organ development, including brain development.
 It is important to establish consistency all over Europe concerning standards for nutritional care of preterms and to include the different stakeholders from healthcare professionals to parents in this process."

+Chairs of the TEG